Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Detecting Machine-Generated Articles

-Likely due to training our model on synthetic articles from a wide variety of sources, and our model's focus on news articles, as seen in Table~\ref{tab:benchmark}, we observe that all our trained models perform markedly better than Open AI's 2019 released detection model.
-We further observe, as aggregated in the \texttt{Avg.
-F1} score column, our set of DeBerta models performs the best in classifying machine-generated/synthetic content, all achieving an average F1 score greater than 0.962.
-In particular, we observe that our DeBERTa model trained on a dataset that includes our set of adversarial data \texttt{Pert} + \texttt{Para}, performs the best at an average F-score of 0.988.
-This particular model further achieves the best respective F1 scores in classifying the set of articles from Article Forger and AI-writer provided by Pu et~al., achieving F1 scores of 0.981 and 0.992 on the two datasets respectively.
-We note that our model, in addition to performing better than Open AI's Roberta, also outperforms all models benchmarked by Pu et al.~\shortcite{pu2022deepfake} on AI Writer and the AI Forger test datasets, which achieved F-1 scores ranging from 1.6 to 94.9.
+Consistent with prior works~\cite{veselovsky2023artificial,mitchell2023detectgpt,gagiano2021robustness}, due to training our model on synthetic articles from a wide variety of sources, and due to our model's focus on news articles, as seen in Table~\ref{tab:benchmark}, we observe that all our trained models perform markedly better than Open AI's 2019 released detection model.
+We further observe, as aggregated in the \texttt{Avg. \text{$F_1$}}-score column, our set of DeBerta models performs the best in classifying machine-generated/synthetic content, all achieving an average \text{$F_1$}-score greater than 0.959.
+In particular, we observe that our DeBERTa model trained on a dataset that includes our set of adversarial data \texttt{Pert} + \texttt{Para}, performs the best at an average \text{$F_1$}-score of 0.977.
+This particular model further achieves the best respective \text{$F_1$}-scores in classifying the set of articles from Article Forger and AI-writer provided by Pu et~al., achieving \text{$F_1$}-scores of 0.968 and 0.999 on the two datasets respectively.
+We note that our model, in addition to performing better than Open AI's Roberta, also outperforms all models benchmarked by Pu et al.~\shortcite{pu2022deepfake} on the AI Forger and the AI Writer test datasets, which achieved \text{$F_1$}-scores ranging from 1.6 to 94.9.
 This illustrates that our model generalizes to other types of machine-generated articles from models not included in our dataset.
-Given its performance across all six of our datasets, we use our \texttt{DeBERTa+Pert+Para} trained model as our detection model for the rest of this work.